Asian stocks rise after Wall St breaks string of declines - NewsBreak

 Asian stocks rise after Wall St breaks string of declines

-BEIJING — (AP) — Asian stocks rose Monday after Wall Street rebounded from a seven-week string of declines and China eased anti-virus curbs on business activity in Shanghai and Beijing.
+Asian stocks rose Monday after Wall Street rebounded from a seven-week string of declines and China eased anti-virus curbs on business activity in Shanghai and Beijing .

 Shanghai, Tokyo, Hong Kong and Sydney advanced.
 Oil stayed above $110 per barrel.